shellscape/webpack-plugin-serve/.github/FAQ.md

 }
 ```

-Alternative, one can use an array to add multiple paths for static file resolution, and files from those paths will be served from the root. e.g. `{ serve: [ process.cwd(), outputPath, ... ]}`.
+Alternative, one can use an array to add multiple paths for static file resolution, and files from those paths will be served from the root. e.g. `{ static: [ process.cwd(), outputPath, ... ]}`.

 ### Why does the `static` option default to `compiler.context`?